utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/signals.md

 ```

 ## Subscribing
 A method can be subscribed/connected to a signal via `connect`.
-The number of parameters and the type of each parameter of the function must match the signal.

 ```kt
 @RegisterClass